jyemin/mongo-java-driver/docs/reference/content/upgrading.md

 ## System Requirements

 The minimum JVM is Java 8.
-However, specific features require more recent versions:

 ## Compatibility